Architecture student work showcased at Blueprint for the Future public exhibition

 Curated by Cass alumnus, Louis Mayes, under the umbrella of MASS – the University-wide Metropolitan Architecture Student Society – the show depended on the generosity of sponsors including: Aylaa Exclusive, Ash Sakula, HASA, Jonathan Tuckey Design, Layzell Architects and Publica.

 Hosted by Kohler in their bathroom showroom, the exhibition was laid out to offer each student a single purpose-made display board on which to show their work and represent the outlook of their design unit.
 This curatorial strategy highlighted two key strengths of the Cass: firstly the breadth of experience of our tutors, and secondly the diversity of content between design units.

-Debate between schools attracted an audience to the opening night in a seminar that brought together subject heads and course leaders from of each of the nine schools – Dr Matthew Barac in the case of the Cass – to consider the future of architectural education, with challenges for the future identified including the changing face of professional practice, the high cost of being a student, and the barriers to collaboration in an increasingly competitive academic landscape.
+Debate between the hosting schools attracted an audience to the opening night in a seminar that brought together subject heads and course leaders from of each of the nine schools – Dr Matthew Barac represented The Cass – to consider the future of architectural education, with challenges for the future identified including the changing face of professional practice, the high cost of being a student, and the barriers to collaboration in an increasingly competitive academic landscape.

 Blueprint for the Future, which aims to be a regular fixture on the summer calendar, is set to become the definitive acknowledgment of student work within the capital.
 Its strategy of juxtaposing London schools suggests that the pathway to diversifying architectural education is by cooperating rather than competing.

 With thanks for all who were involved from The Cass.

 - David Grandorge